-Who invented the cheese curl?
+Who invented cheese curls?
 One story involves a piece of agricultural equipment

 Wisconsin, the agricultural hub that it is, has given us a lot of food innovations over the years.
 (Three words: fried cheese curds.)